karimamunaff/apple-silicon-pytorch/README.md

 The Mac studio on the other hand barely reached 57C and the fan never crossed 1500 RPM, hence the machine was super silent.

-Considering MAC Studio for the specs desribed above is $1000 less than Macbook pro, i would recommend gettig it + a small M1 Macbook air for portability.
+Considering MAC Studio for the specs desribed above is $1000 less than Macbook pro, i would recommend getting it + a small M1 Macbook air for portability.
 The final price of Mac Studio + M1 Macbook air would still be cheaper than a single Macbook pro for the specs described above.